AlSch092/RemapProtectedClass/README.md

 # RemapProtectedClass
 Remaps a class/struct with `SEC_NO_CHANGE` and `PAGE_EXECUTE_READ`, protecting it from memory modifications and page protection modifications.
-Ideal for class variables which should not be tampered or modified after being initialized at runtime.
-Works with heap memory when creating class or structure pointers.
-As opposed to working on static memory/image sections, this works for variables which can be set at run-time.
+Ideal for class variables which should not be tampered by outside users, or modified often after being initialized at runtime.
+This works with heap memory when creating new class objects or structure pointers; As opposed to working on static memory/image sections, this technique works for dynamic variables which can be set at run-time.
 The technique works for both 32-bit and 64-bit compilations.
-This is an experimental technique and should only be seen as a proof of concept currently.
+This is an experimental technique and should only be seen as a proof of concept currently, but is confirmed working.

-This example uses a RAII class with the 'placement new' concept to use the mapped view's memory address as the class object, while the RAII aspects handle mapping & unmapping memory.
+The example code uses a RAII class with the 'placement new' C++ concept to use the mapped view's memory address as the class object, while the `MappedMemory` class' RAII aspects handle mapping & unmapping memory.

 ## How it works:
 1. A class or structure pointer is first created, and its member variables are set to some values.